ercantekeli/15_React_Projects_freeCodeCamp/README.md

 # 15_React_Projects_freeCodeCamp
-I am making Free Code Camp's 15 react projects on the link: https://youtu.be/a_7Z7C_JCyo
+I have built Free Code Camp's 15 react projects on the link: https://youtu.be/a_7Z7C_JCyo